tonybolzan/yii-select2/README.md

 # Select2 for Yii

 Wrapper Widget to use jQuery Plugin Select2 in Yii application.
+Recognized by Igor Vaynberg (Creator of Select2)

 Select2 script:
 https://github.com/ivaynberg/select2